California Background Checks

 Why Health Street For California Background Checks?

-The risk of uncovering too much information in a background check might not occur to you, but laws like the Americans with Disabilities Act (ADA) and the Federal Fair Credit Reporting Act (FCRA) mandate that certain protected information cannot be considered by employers when making hiring decisions.
+The risk of uncovering too much information in a background check is significant.
+Laws such as the Americans with Disabilities Act (ADA) and the Federal Fair Credit Reporting Act (FCRA) mandate that certain protected information cannot be considered by employers when making hiring decisions.
 When hiring in California, it is crucial to use a CRA that understands the complexity of background check laws in California.
-Health Street strictly adheres to California background check rules, conducts fair background screens, and follows federal laws, too.

 Background Check Laws Specific to the State of California